ksu-hmi/Breathe-Easy/projectroadmap.md

--[x] Add README page with project description to our repository -[X] Find related repositories or usable code sections -[X] Test existing code via Visual Studio Code and attempt to run -[ ] Consolidate notes for code splices to incorporate into program - Actively ongoing -[X] Gather symptom and treatment data based on clinical practice guidelines - for use within code -[ ] Prepare code for "check symptom" menu, questions and output - 18NOV - actively working on, but no fully complete -[ ] Prepare code for "Login", "Profile", and "Help" screens.
-Need 2nd review and QA testing - Refining these menus as of 18NOV
+-[x] Add README page with project description to our repository -[X] Find related repositories or usable code sections -[X] Test existing code via Visual Studio Code and attempt to run -[X] Consolidate notes for code splices to incorporate into program - Actively ongoing -[X] Prepare program flowchart draft and pdf.
--[ ] Verify if program must have application interface (kivy, webflask, etc) or if functioning code in Python is priority -[X] Prepare program flowchart draft and pdf.
 Must verify project expectations to potentially reduce scope of program use - Will clarify in 18NOV class.

-Unassigned:
+-[X] Gather symptom and treatment data based on clinical practice guidelines - for use within code -[X] Prepare code for "check symptom" menu, questions and output - First versions complete, later version to break down individual symptoms to track which they're experiencing by selecting 1-6 in list, etc.
+-[X] Prepare code for "Login", "Profile", and "Help" screens.
+Need 2nd review and QA testing - Refining these menus
+     (Partially complete, Edit AAP, & Note screens/DB connection not realized) -[x] Flask shell start - ongoing work continues
+-[X] Create video and presentation of final code.
+Verify if program must have application interface (kivy, webflask, etc) or if functioning code in Python is priority
+-[X] Revamp powerpoint presentation and briefing cues

+Later stages - unassigned at this time:

+-[ ] (shifted over to later stage with install and error issues) DB preparation and effective connection via MySQL - need to document/link profile to inputs in AAP entry(meds), symptoms, & notes.
-[ ] Possibly too much: Can we add timestamp to symptoms added or note input?
+-Can we add timestamp to symptoms added or note input?
 Or how to add time entry to track with note?
-[ ] Review each section of code & as a whole.
-Pinpoint issues that remain/solve where possible.
-[ ] Create video and presentation of final code.
+-[ ] Work out how to add timestamp to symptoms added or note input?
+Or how to add time entry to track with note? - And visually preference to recall info for a provider visit (calendar, vs bulleted list, etc)
+-[ ] Make final call on Flask v.
+Kivy for software interface - Translate the code into the visual model -[ ] Once interface functional, begin with parent/family member testing to assess usability and recognize critical areas to adjust or prioritize